 SIP is often paired with an on-premises PBX or a cloud-based solution.

 - Cheaper - SIP services are typically considerably less costly than PRI lines.

-- Flexibility - SIP services allow customers subscribe channels in increments of 1.
+- Flexibility - SIP services allow customers to subscribe to channels in increments of 1.
 This enables the customer to buy and pay for precisely what they require.

 - Reliant on internet connection - Businesses with internet connection issues would have trouble maintaining reliability and voice quality.

-- Additional steps for backward compatibility - Businesses with older non-IP-enabled PBX will require an ATA (Analog Telephone Adapter) in order to get it to work with SIP
+- Additional steps for backward compatibility - Businesses with older non-IP-enabled PBX will require an ATA (Analog Telephone Adapter) to get it to work with SIP.

 This trend will continue as the prevalence of high-speed internet services and cloud hosting increases.

-While PRI lines are still a vital part of the current communications network, for most businesses, the benefits of flexibility, scalability and cost is what is driving the change to SIP.
+While PRI lines are still a vital part of the current communications network, for most businesses, the benefits of flexibility, scalability and cost are what is driving the change to SIP.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.